 Here's the zoomed view from the statue of Juan de Garay.
 One of the docks is between us and the buildings.
 Beyond the buildings is a large artificial island now an ecological reserve but composed of rubble brought in and dumped largely from the buildings destroyed during the construction of the Avenida 9 de Julio.

 Welcome to the twin Torres del Yacht.
-We keep a barbecue on the balcony.
+We barbecue on the balcony.

 A realtor offers alternatives in Miami.